HanetakaChou/PatriotEngine/docs/OIT.md

 In Vulkan, one "RenderPass" consists of several "SubPass".
 The MSAA simple count of different attachments of the same RenderPass may not be the same.
 However, the MSAA sample count of the attachments refered by the same SubPass must be the same and the MSAA sample count is also expected to be the same as the count in MultisampleState of the PipelineState when issuing DrawCall.

-The stochastic transparency can be implemented in one RenderPass as the following: //We suppose the application doesn't turn on the MSAA for "Spatial AntiAliasing".
+The stochastic transparency can be implemented in one renderPass as the following: //We suppose the application doesn't turn on the MSAA for "Spatial AntiAliasing".
 ```
 RenderPass
     Attachments